87-midnight/ckeditor5-super-build-classic/README.md

 }
 ```

-## What's next?

-Follow the guides available on https://ckeditor.com/docs/ckeditor5/latest/framework/index.html and enjoy the document editing.

 ## FAQ
 | Where is the place to report bugs and feature requests?

-You can create an issue on https://github.com/ckeditor/ckeditor5/issues including the build id - `v9kibgpjq8b7-ldn81dvhggur`.
+You can create an issue on https://github.com/ckeditor/ckeditor5/issues including the build id - `udd234h0crk2-15fqjz4t6i9l`.
 Make sure that the question / problem is unique, please look for a possibly asked questions in the search box.
 Duplicates will be closed.

 | Where can I learn more about the CKEditor 5 framework?